wernerglinka/aiandyou/src/pages/index.md

 intro:
   section1: |
     “_The new tools of our oppression_”, is one way the world's top researchers and industry leaders have described the threat that artificial intelligence poses to humankind.

-Will artificial intelligence (AI) enhance our lives or completely upend them?
-Will communities of color be prepared for AI related opportunities and changes impacting their neighborhoods?
-Community outreach is necessary to prepare for changes and opportunities of AI!
+    From SIRI to self-driving cars, artificial intelligence is progressing rapidly.
+Will communities of color be prepared for AI related opportunities and challenges impacting their neighborhoods?
   image: "/uploads/aiandyou5.jpeg"
   section2:
-    While no one can foresee exactly how this will play out, a mountain of evidence suggests that just like during past technological leaps, the fears -- though realistic -- can be managed through education and dialogue.
-The lesson of history is that scary stories about job-stealing machines lead to focusing on the short-term pain caused by new technologies while minimizing the even greater long-term benefits.
+    While no one can foresee exactly how this will play out, a mountain of evidence suggests that just like during past technological leaps, the fears —though realistic — can be managed through education and dialogue.

-    AI impacts every global community member, yet its long-term impact on communities of color is unknown.
-Conversations about AI and employment, medicine, education, transportation and more are absent in the communities most directly affected by automation and other AI related activities.
-Some understand there is considerable potential for altering business processes, but most are not clear how AI could be deployed within their own jobs, communities and everyday life.
+    The long-term impact of AI on communities of color is unknown.
+Conversations about AI are absent in the communities most directly affected by automation and other AI tools.

 about:
   title: About AI and You
   prose: |
     AIandYou.org is a U.S. based non-profit creating opportunities for communities of color and women to learn about Artificial Intelligence (AI) through local outreach, informative gatherings, conversations and on-going communications with diverse AI leaders and others in the field.

-    The AIandYou.org team creates AI educational events in partnership with diverse thought leaders and community advocacy organizations.
-AI leaders from science, technology and academia from LatinxinAI, BlackinAI, QueerinAI and Women and Machine Learning (WIML) join in local, regional and national events to educate, inform and collaborate.
-AIandYou is committed to bringing together people of color from all backgrounds to have conversations about AI.
+    The AIandYou.org team creates AI educational events in partnership with global AI leaders, diverse thought leaders and community advocacy organizations.
+Participants include scientists, researchers and engineers from:
+    - LatinxinAI
+    - BlackinAI
+    - QueerinAI
+    - Women and Machine Learning (WIML)

+    Leaders from these organizations participate in local, regional and national events to educate, inform and collaborate with the community.

+    AIandYou.org topics include:
+    - AI basics
+    - AI, automation and job preparation
-    AIandYou topics include AI basics, AI and unintended bias, AI and medicine (diabetes, cancer, women’s health and others), AI and employment, AI and disease, AI and education, AI and autonomous vehicles and others.
+    - AI and unintended bias and solutions
+    - AI and medicine (diabetes, cancer, women’s health and others)
+    - AI and employment
+    - AI and disease
+    - AI and education
+    - AI and autonomous vehicles
+    - and many other topics

 aside1:
   prose: |